-The Honors Program in Criminal Justice is a cutting edge program designed to prepare its graduates to excel in the practice of criminal law.
-Students are given a powerful foundation of knowledge in the field through the program’s three-year core curriculum.
+The Criminal Justice Certificate Program is a cutting edge program designed to prepare its graduates to excel in the practice of criminal law.
+Students are given a powerful foundation of knowledge in the field through the program’s core curriculum.
 A problem-based teaching method is used to ensure that the students appreciate both how all the core courses fit together within criminal law and how they apply to its practice.
 This integrated and applied approach to teaching ensures our students receive a well-rounded and practical educational experience.

-With an increasing demand from the criminal justice system for capable practitioners, and shrinking state budgets, new prosecutors and defenders are more likely than ever to be thrown into the criminal law arena with very little training beyond law school and even greater responsibility.
+With an increasing demand from the criminal justice system for capable practitioners, and shrinking state budgets, new prosecutors and defenders are more likely than ever to be thrown into the criminal law arena with very little training beyond law school with an even greater responsibility.
 Traditional legal education, however, does not prepare the young criminal lawyer to function effectively.
 Therefore, it is critical that a law school meet the need to ensure that criminal law practitioners are better equipped to live up to their professional and constitutional obligations as practitioners.
-The Honors Program in Criminal Justice at John Marshall meets this need.
+The Criminal Justice Certificate Program at Atlanta’s John Marshall meets this need.

-The mission of JMLS “is to prepare highly competent and professional lawyers who possess a strong social conscience, continually demonstrate high ethical standards, and are committed to the improvement of the legal system and society.”
-The Honors Program in Criminal Justice further demonstrates our commitment to this mission.
+The mission of AJMLS “is to prepare highly competent and professional lawyers who possess a strong social conscience, continually demonstrate high ethical standards, and are committed to the improvement of the legal system and society.”
+The Criminal Justice Certificate Program further demonstrates our commitment to this mission.

-Director of Honors Program in Criminal Justice and
+Director of Criminal Justice Certificate Program and Professor of Law